kaimmej/module_terraform_streamProcess_S3toSQS/doc/architecture.md

 - **Multiple Environments**: Supports `dev`, `staging`, `prod`, etc.
 - **Custom Tags**: Apply organization-specific tags to all resources.
-- **KMS Key Management**: Optionally create a new KMS key or use an existing one.

 ## Example Message